hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/start.md

 ## Mixed Demo

 ::: tip Tip
-Same as above, if you want to display React Demo in your vitepress site, you need to execute the following command to install the corresponding dependencies:
+Same as above, to display React demos in your VitePress site, run the following command to install the required dependencies:

 ```bash
 npm install react react-dom -D